Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] The ITIL service value system.
 - [ ] The ITIL guiding principles.
-- [ ] The four dimensions of service management.
+- [ ] The four dimensions of Service Management.
 - [ ] A service relationship.

 **[⬆ Back to Top](#table-of-contents)**